Treatments for Mania in Bipolar Disorder

 What It Is: Anticonvulsants are drugs prescribed to calm hyperactivity in the brain in various ways.
 For this reason, some of these drugs are used to treat epilepsy, prevent migraines, and treat other mental disorders.
 They are sometimes favored over lithium or used in combination with lithium or antipsychotic drugs for people who have rapid cycling -- four or more episodes of mania and depression in a year.

 What to Expect: Each anticonvulsant acts on the brain in slightly different ways, so your experience may differ depending on the medicine you take.
 In general, however, these medicines take at least several weeks or longer to judge their effect.

-Your doctor may want to take regular blood tests to monitor your health.
+Your doctor may want to take periodic blood tests to monitor your health.
 Some anticonvulsants can affect the enzymes made by your liver or decrease the amount of platelets in your blood.
 Liver enzymes are needed to metabolize (process) body toxins or drugs.
 Your blood needs platelets to clot.

 Risks and Side Effects: Each anticonvulsant may have slightly different side effects.